elpinal/hec/README.md

 ## What is Hec?

-Hec is a compiler of Elacht programming language.
-The main purpose of developing Elacht is to create a text editor.
+Hec is a compiler of the [Elacht](https://github.com/elpinal/elacht) programming language.

 ## Contribution